yaymarius/sitemap/README.md

 $urlSet->add($url);
 ```

-:bulb: Careful with adding too many URLs, Google imposes a limit to the number of URLs.
+:bulb: Google imposes a limit of 50,000 URLs that can be added to any sitemap..

 ### `Image`